knormoyle/rp2040_si5351_wspr/README.md

   - After your PC recognized the board, release the shorting

 ## Questions?
-I will try to answer all questions or email
+I (Kevin Normoyle) will try to answer all questions or email.

 ## Project Background and History (Kazu AG6NS prehistory to this fork)
+**Nov 2024** - This fork initiated by Kevin Normoyle AD6Z

 **Oct 2021** - attend to [SF-HAB (San Francisco Bay Area High Altitude Balloon) group](https://sf-hab.org/)'s Amateur Radio Pico Balloon presentation at Pacificon 2021, then joined the group

 **Dec 2021** - start writing firmware for existing W6MRR V6.6 Pico Balloon Tracker boards